-During the forward propagation, the NN takes the noisy measurements data and learnable measurement weights as input context.
-Then, the $\mathrm{Opt-Layer}$ would solve the relaxed RSE problems for all the samples in the training dataset, then output the estimated state variables after post-processing mapping.
-Noted that, problem sparsification is also necessary in practical implementation to accelerate the training.
+During the forward propagation (FP), the NN takes the noisy measurements data and learnable measurement weights as input context.
+Then, the $\mathrm{Opt-Layer}$ would solve the batched relaxed RSE problems for all the samples in the training dataset, then output the estimated state variables after post-processing mapping.
+Note that, problem sparsification is also necessary in practical implementation for acceleration.
 To effectively guarantee the regression accuracy and physical consistency of the NN, a hybrid loss function $\mathcal{L}$ weighing accuracy metric and physical loss is specially introduced, where the latter is derived from the objective of RSE problem, as modeled in Section \ref{sec4}.

-During the backward propagation, the derivatives of the hybrid loss function $\nabla\mathcal{L}$ with respect to the learnable parameters of the NN are calculated.
-Specifically, the derivatives of optimal solutions of the relaxed problem with respect to the problem parameters are calculated by homogenizing the KKT conditions and utilizing implicit function theorem, which will be illustrated in Section \ref{sec4}-B. The NN is then trained offline via an algorithm such as stochastic gradient descent.
-Upon the completion of training, the NN learns a direct mapping from noisy measurements to the estimated nodal voltage magnitudes and phase angles, facilitating real-time applications.
+During the BP, the derivatives of the hybrid loss function $\nabla\mathcal{L}$ with respect to the learnable parameters of the NN are calculated.
+Specifically, the derivatives of optimal solutions of the relaxed problem with respect to the problem parameters are calculated by homogenizing the KKT conditions and utilizing the implicit function theorem, which will be illustrated in Section \ref{sec4}-B. The NN is then trained offline via an algorithm such as stochastic gradient descent.
+Upon completion of the training, the NN learns a direct mapping from noisy measurements to the estimated nodal voltage magnitudes and phase angles, facilitating real-time applications.